Salim (name)

 Salim (also spelled Saleem or Salem or Selim, سليم, strictly transliterated as Salīm) is a name of Arabic origin meaning "safe" or "undamaged".
 Related names are Selima, Salima, Saleemah, and Salma.

 When transliterated, the name Salem (سالم) can become indistinguishable in English, as the spelling Salim is also used, though with a long a and a short i sounds.
+Salim is also an Indonesian-Chinese surname based on Lim.